satriahrh/letter-block/README.md

 ## About

-Back end API of [Letter Block Game](https://letter-block.herokuapp.com)
+Back end API of [Letter Block Game](https://letter-block.herokuapp.com).
+If you wish to contribute the front end web, please follow this repository [github.com/satriahrh/letter-block-web](https://github.com/satriahrh/letter-block-web).

 ## Requirements